AnneKlapwijk/nodeschool-amsterdam/presentations/intro-to-nodeschool/markdown/workshoppers.md

 If you want to learn some basic programming skills using JavaScript and Node.js, we recommend you start with one of these workshoppers:

+<pre><code>
-<pre><code>$ npm install -g javascripting
+$ npm install -g javascripting

 $ npm install -g learnyounode

-$ npm install -g how-to-npm

-$ npm install -g scope-chains-closures

-$ npm install -g git-it
 </code></pre>

+Note:
+- We have tested these workshoppers on Node LTS (MacOS and Windows) and they are great for beginners.
+- javascripting: learn the basics of JavaScript
+- learnyounode: learn the basics of Node.js

 ## Recommended electives

-If you want to challenge yourself by selecting an elective, we recommend the following workshoppers:
+If you want to challenge yourself by selecting an elective, we recommend the following workshopper:

-<pre><code>$ npm install -g planetproto

-$ npm install -g count-to-6

-$ npm install -g promise-it-wont-hurt

-$ npm install -g lololodash
+<pre><code>

-$ npm install -g expressworks
+$ npm install -g functional-javascript-workshop

 </code></pre>

+Note:
+- Also tested on Node LTS (MacOS and Windows)
+- This workshoppers is great for people who already have some experience with JavaScript
+- The challenges get increasingly difficult; interesting trampoline challenge for example

 ## 💀 electives